g1a/composer-test-scenarios/README.md

 ## Scenarios folder

-Each scenario has its own `composer.lock` file (save for those scenarios created with the `--no-lockfile` option).
-These lock files are stored in the `.scenarios.lock` directory, which is created automatically by the `create-scenario` script.
+Each scenario has its own `composer.lock` file (save for those scenarios created with the `"create-lockfile": "false"` option set).
+These lock files are stored in the `.scenarios.lock` directory, which is created automatically during `composer update` operations.
 The contents of the scenarios directory should be committed to your repository, just like the `composer.lock` file is.

+## Dependency Licenses

+Every time `composer update` is run, Composer Test Scenarios will run the `composer licenses` command and append the result to your project's LICENSE file (if any).
+The advantage of this is that prospective users will be able to confirm your project's licence compliance by browsing your LICENSE file.

+As an added service, the Copyright notice in your LICENSE file is also updated to include the current year, if it is not already mentioned in the Copyright notice.